ryanmcnamara/community/contributors/design-proposals/storage/container-storage-interface.md

 ```

 This will enable the component that will issue `ControllerPublishVolume` calls to use the annotation as a mapping from cluster node ID to storage node ID.

-`Sanitized CSIDriverName` is CSI driver name that does not contain dangerous character and can be used as annotation name.
-It can follow the same pattern that we use for [volume plugins](https://github.com/kubernetes/kubernetes/blob/master/pkg/util/strings/escape.go#L27).
-Too long or too ugly driver names can be rejected, i.e. all components described in this document will report an error and won't talk to this CSI driver.
-Exact sanitization method is implementation detail (SHA in the worst case).

 To enable easy deployment of an external containerized CSI volume driver, the Kubernetes team will provide a sidecar "Kubernetes CSI Helper" container that can manage the unix domain socket registration and NodeId initialization.
 This is detailed in the “Suggested Mechanism for Deploying CSI Drivers on Kubernetes” section below.